 Organizations choosing to automate via RPA as well as those venturing into hyper automation report a significant trade-off in terms of growing complexity, mounting technical debt, and a snowballing total cost of ownership (TCO) – which does not make sense in the long-term.

-In 2021, as we enter a new era in digital transformation, it is time to revisit our automation approaches and level up.
+As we enter a new era in digital transformation, it is time to revisit our automation approaches and level up.

 Traditional RPA is more of a white elephant for enterprise automation.